 Cacheability is a by-segment attribute.
 Cacheability is implemented by the VciXcache component.
 As this component does not implement a MMU, it contains a dedicated address decoder to determine the cacheability.
 This decoder is implemented as a Cacheability Table.
-This table is indexed by the address bits defined by the cacheability\mask, and contains the Boolean defining the cacheability.
+This table is accessed by the cache controller for each processor request.
+This table is indexed by the address bits defined by the cacheability_mask, and contains the Boolean defining the cacheability.